MicrosoftDocs/cpp-docs/docs/cpp/subscript-operator.md

 *expression1* **[** *expression2* **] [** *expression3* **]** ...

 Subscript expressions associate from left to right.
 The leftmost subscript expression, *expression1* **[** *expression2* **]**, is evaluated first.
 The address that results from adding *expression1* and *expression2* forms a pointer expression; then *expression3* is added to this pointer expression to form a new pointer expression, and so on until the last subscript expression has been added.
-The indirection operator (<strong>\*</strong>) is applied after the last subscripted expression is evaluated, unless the final pointer value addresses an array type.
+The [indirection operator (**`*`**)](../cpp/indirection-operator-star.md) is applied after the last subscripted expression is evaluated, unless the final pointer value addresses an array type.

 Expressions with multiple subscripts refer to elements of multidimensional arrays.
 A multidimensional array is an array whose elements are arrays.
 For example, the first element of a three-dimensional array is an array with two dimensions.
 The following example declares and initializes a simple two-dimensional array of characters: